b005t3r/Starling-Extension-BatchRenderer/README.md

 As you can see, they are all one-liners and all use internal *BatchRenderer* methods and vertex unique property IDs created when registering each property within *VertexFormat*.
 Now you can see what these IDs are for and how they let vertex properties to be accessed more efficiently than by using strings (hint: no string comparison is needed).

-Also, you've probably spoted the *inputTexture* property already, which does not use a vertex unique property ID.
+Also, you've probably spotted the *inputTexture* property already, which does not use a vertex unique property ID.
 That's because textures are not set per vertex (duh!) - they are bound to one of the texture samplers. *BatchRenderer* makes setting and accessing textures really easy.
 You simply register as many as you need (but no more than Stage3D let's you to, I guess it's 8... or 4... let's make it your homework to find out), each with an unique name.
 Our renderer will only need one texture, so we simply call it *"inputTexture"* (kind of dull, I know).
-Same goes for constant registers (which we don't explicitely set here) - you set constats per shader, not per vertex.
+Same goes for constant registers (which we don't explicitly set here) - you set constants per shader, not per vertex.

 Writing shaders
 ---------------